Blackberry lily is a perennial with bladelike leaves growing from yellowish-orange rhizomes.

 Nonnative wildflower.
 Introduced as an ornamental; can persist where it was planted and form small populations.

 Botanists, using the relatively new technique of molecular DNA sequencing, in 2005 determined that this plant should be placed into the genus Iris.
 It had long been the sole member of the genus Belamcanda.
-Its attractive orange flowers, with petals and sepals that look quite similar, do not resemble those of familiar garden irises.
+Its attractive orange flowers, with petals and sepals that look quite similar to each other, do not resemble those of familiar garden irises.
 But as with paternity testing in humans, DNA evidence in blackberry lilies has proven a relationship not obvious to the naked eye.

 Human Connections